cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/blog/2022-08-04--repositories.en.md

             multiple: false
 ```

-When you save a post to Netlify CMS, the system creates a pull request in your Git provider.
-If the project is on a platform like [Netlify ](https://www.netlify.com/)or [Vercel](https://vercel.com/), they detect the pull and trigger a new build of the project with the new content.
+When you save a post to  CMS, the system creates a pull request in your Git provider.
+If the project is on a platform like [ ](https://www..com/)or [Vercel](https://vercel.com/), they detect the pull and trigger a new build of the project with the new content.
 It's magically automatic.

 ## Frontend: Astro and Svelte